yondaime777/gp7mods/README.md

 end)

 RunService.Stepped:Connect(function()
+    Character = LocalPlayer.Character
-    if noClipEnabled and Character then
+    if Character then
         for _, part in pairs(Character:GetDescendants()) do
             if part:IsA("BasePart") then
-                part.CanCollide = false
+                part.CanCollide = noClipEnabled
             end
         end
     end